-- 6. Systems to ensure the appropriateness of the operations of the corporate group consisting of our Company and its subsidiaries We promote the understanding of our business philosophy among our subsidiaries and manage their business with the objective of maximizing the corporate value of our Group. - 1) System for reporting to our Company the execution of duties of the directors and other executives at our subsidiaries

-We have established a group-wide Internal Control Committee that is chaired by our President & CEO, Representative Director and whose members are our Company's Directors and Executive Officers, and representatives from our subsidiaries.
-Beneath the Internal Control Committee there are the Financial Reporting Working Group, the Corporate Ethics Working Group, the IT Security Working Group and the IT Control Working Group.
-All of these groups work with each other so that we can maintain a system in which matters relating to the execution of duties of directors, etc. of our subsidiaries are promptly reported to our Company.

-2) Regulations and other systems for managing the risk of subsidiary losses
+- 5) To promote investor trust and transparency and publicity of information disclosure, we have set out our Disclosure Policy, and disclose information in accordance with this. - 6.
+Systems to ensure the appropriateness of the operations of the corporate group consisting of our Company and its subsidiaries We promote the understanding of our business philosophy among our subsidiaries and manage their business with the objective of maximizing the corporate value of our Group. - 1) System for reporting to our Company the execution of duties of the directors and other executives at our subsidiaries We have established a Group Risk Compliance Committee that is chaired by our President & CEO, Representative Director.
+Beneath the Group Risk Compliance Committee there are the "Quality Control Subcommittee", "Corporate Ethics Subcommittee", "Internal Control Subcommittee (Finance and IT Control)", and "Information Security Subcommittee, which maintain a system in which matters relating to the execution of duties of directors, etc. of our subsidiaries are promptly reported to our Company. - 2) Regulations and other systems for managing the risk of subsidiary losses